luketpeterson/fuzzy_rocks/README.md

 ## Release History

+### 0.3.0
+- Abstract encode/decode format in database
+- Transition default format from [Bincode](https://docs.rs/crate/bincode/latest) to [MessagePack](https://msgpack.org/index.html)

+### 0.2.2
+- Fix for logic bug that would cause some results to be missed

 ### 0.2.0
 - Multi-key support.
 Records may now be associated with more than one key
 - Lookup_best now returns an iterator instead of one arbitrarily-chosen record